Estimate Time6 min

 Understand how much house you can afford

 Home expenses don’t end with your mortgage payment.
 There are property taxes, utilities, maintenance, and more.
 That’s why Fidelity suggests looking for homes with a sale price of 3 to 5 times your household’s annual income.
-If you have no other debts, you could aim for closer to 5 times.
-But if you have student loans, credit card debt, or other debt, stick to 3 times your income.
+If you have no other debts or you expect your salary is likely to increase over time, you could aim for 5 times.
+But if you have other debt, such as student loans or credit card balances, or you don't expect your salary to increase significantly over time, stick to 3 times your income.

 Build up your emergency savings